Is Sunshine Good or Bad for our Health?

 If you do get a sunburn, cool your skin down immediately with a cool shower, bath, or compress.
 If it’s a mild burn (your skin is pink to red, and dry), apply pure aloe vera gel, calendula ointment or vitamin E oil.
 Seek medical treatment for any 2nd or 3rd degree sunburn that presents with blistering, raw skin, fever, chills or nausea.

-Eat lots of brightly coloured fruits and veggies, and supplement with vitamins A, C, E & zinc as sources of antioxidants that will protect against free radical damage and help heal your skin.
-Take essential fatty acids from evening primrose oil & flaxseed oil to repair cells and speed healing.
+Eat lots of brightly coloured fruits and veggies, and consider supplementing with vitamins A, C, E & zinc as sources of antioxidants that can protect against free radical damage and help heal your skin.
+Try essential fatty acids from evening primrose oil & flaxseed oil to repair cells and speed healing.
 Consult with a licensed Naturopathic Doctor to find a protocol that's right for you.

 The information in this article is not intended to diagnose, treat, cure, or prevent any disease.
 It is not intended to replace any recommendations or relationship with your physician.
 Please review linked references for scientific support of any claims made.